-Four: Assad, who trained as an eye doctor in London, is said to be so daft that he authorised the attack days before a major peace conference in Geneva and after he has already vastly gained the upper hand against anti-government militants.
+Four: We are expected to believe that Assad, who trained as an eye doctor in London, is so daft that he authorised the attack days before a major peace conference in Geneva and after he has already vastly gained the upper hand against anti-government militants.

 Five: Faced with US invasion in 2013 and when former President Barack Obama made his “red line” declaration, Syria joined the Chemical Weapons Convention of the Organisation for the Prohibition of Chemical Weapons and destroyed its 1,300-ton stockpile of chemical weapons and so-called precursor chemicals that can be used to make weapons.

 Six: Though Assad is still believed to have some access to chemical weapons, he is not the only actor in Syria to do so.
-Following the 2013 chemical weapon attack in eastern Ghouta, which was immediately blamed on Assad, it emerged that groups such as the Al Qaeda-linked Al Nusra Front were more likely to be the perpetrators.
+Following the 2013 chemical weapon attack in eastern Ghouta that was immediately blamed on Assad, it emerged that groups such as the Al Qaeda-linked Al Nusra Front were more likely to be the perpetrators.

-Seymour Hersh – a veteran investigative journalist and Pulitzer Prize winner – wrote for the London Review of Books at the time: “Barack Obama did not tell the whole story this autumn when he tried to make the case that Bashar al-Assad was responsible for the chemical weapons attack near Damascus on 21 August .
+Seymour Hersh – a veteran investigative journalist and Pulitzer Prize winner – was one of the most well-renowned to make this case.
+He wrote for the London Review of Books at the time: “Barack Obama did not tell the whole story this autumn when he tried to make the case that Bashar al-Assad was responsible for the chemical weapons attack near Damascus on 21 August .

 “In some instances, he omitted important intelligence, and in others he presented assumptions as facts.